elastic/elastic-charts/.github/ISSUE_TEMPLATE/feature_request.md

 **Checklist**

-Delete any items that are not applicable to this PR.
+Delete any items that are not applicable to this feature request.

 - [ ] this request is checked against already exist requests
 - [ ] every related Kibana issue is listed under `Kibana Cross Issues` list